Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Recovery Services vault blade, Jobs and Site Recovery Jobs are selected.
 The Site Recovery jobs blade displays process status.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image131.png "Recovery Services vault and Site Recovery jobs blade")

 62. After a few minutes, the Enable replication will move to Successful.
-Select **Overview** on the **BCDRRSV**.
-You should now see that there is 1 Healthy Replicated Item.
+Select **Overview** and Site Recovery on the **BCDRRSV** blade.
+You should now see that there is one (1) Healthy Replicated Item.

     ![In the Recovery Services vault blade, a callout points to the healthy replicated item.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image132.png "Recovery Services vault blade")

 63. Select **Healthy 1** and you will see the replicated items list.
 Notice it shows that the VM is healthy, but the replication has just started, so it shows **0% synchronized**.
 It will take a few minutes for the VM to replicate.

     ![In the Replicated items blade, a callout points to the status of 0 percent synchronized.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image133.png "Replicated items blade")

+    >**NOTE:** If the **OnPremVM** does not immediatley go to a healthy replication  state, or ever gets in an unhealth state, you may need to "Disable Replication" and recreate it using the steps above.

 64. Select **OnPremVM**.
 Review the Replication details for **OnPremVM**.
 Once the VM has replicated, the selections across the top menu bar of the dashboard will allow you to work with this VM.